cyb3rmik3/Defender-AMA-coverage/README.md

 # AMA vs Defender Coverage Workbook

-## ⚠️ This workbook assumes Microsoft Defender XDR data is ingested into Sentinel.
+#### ⚠️ This workbook assumes Microsoft Defender XDR data is ingested into Sentinel.
 Without ingestion, device name normalization and correlation may be inconsistent.
-To workaround that, copy the KQL query from the Github page and run it in Advanced Hunting in the Defender Portal.
+To workaround that, copy the KQL query from the Github page and run it in Advanced Hunting in the Defender Portal (https://security.microsoft.com).

+When running the KQL query it does not take into account the actual state of the AMA extension which is part of the Workbook merged view.
+The reason for this is that the query looks at the Heartbeat table and the actual extention status lookup is a Graph API call.
+This means that the extention might be installed but not reporting, for example, the machine is turned off and therefor not sending heartbeats to the Heartbeat table.

 ## Overview

 This Microsoft Sentinel Workbook provides visibility into Microsoft Defender for Endpoint (MDE)–managed devices and their telemetry coverage within Sentinel.
 It helps security and operations teams verify that devices are properly configured for comprehensive monitoring by checking:

 *   **Azure Monitor Agent (AMA)** installation status
-*   **SecurityEvent** log ingestion into Sentinel
+*   **SecurityEvent** log ingestion into Sentinel (Windows)
+*   **Syslog** log ingestion into Sentinel (Linux)
 *   **Last heartbeat and log timestamps** for freshness

-By correlating data from **DeviceInfo**, **Heartbeat**, and **SecurityEvent** tables, the workbook identifies configuration gaps and supports remediation efforts.
+By correlating data from **DeviceInfo**, **Heartbeat**, and **SecurityEvent/Syslog** tables, the workbook identifies configuration gaps and supports remediation efforts.

 ***